Builder Licensing (Online)

 Are student substitutions allowed?

-Students must have access to the following:
+Students must have access to the following for online courses:

 • A Laptop or a desktop computer